Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

 ## Professional

 This type is for professional experts who are registered members in a government recognized association.
-They can create Tegola profiles.
+They can create Tegola accounts.
 The fields that are supported are as follows.
 Designing and Remodeling

 * Architecting